Top attractions in Budapest

 Coveted by both the East and the West for millenia, Budapest's rich blend of culture, art, and architecture will leave you thoroughly charmed.
 Here are 10 of best things to do in the united cities of Buda and Pest!

 With indoor and outdoor pools served by two different thermal springs, the Szechenyi Thermal Bath in Budapest's City Park forms the largest medicinal bath in Europe.

 Not to be outdone by its Neo-Gothic façade, the interior of Hungary's parliament boasts stunning frescoes, statues, and stained glass mosaics, as well as the Holy Crown of Hungary!

-Considered a wonder of the modern world upon its completion in 1849, the bridge was the first to span the city's Danube river, eventually uniting Buda and Pest as one city.
+Considered a wonder of the modern world upon its completion in 1849, Chain Bridge was the first to span the city's Danube river, eventually uniting Buda and Pest as one city.

-Flanked by Neo-Renaissance mansions, the city's main shopping district is a World Heritage Site lined with cafés, restaurants, museums, and theaters, as well as luxury boutiques.
+Flanked by Neo-Renaissance mansions, Andrássy Avenue, the city's main shopping district, is a World Heritage Site lined with cafés, restaurants, museums, and theaters, as well as luxury boutiques.

 Perhaps the most impressive landmark on Andrássy Avenue is Budapest's ornate opera house.
 Inside it's equally divine, and the world-class performances aren't bad either!

 A turbulent history has seen the Matthias Church undergo several incarnations, yet with its magestic dimensions and ornate style, it remains a star of Buda's Castle District.

-Named for the guild of fishermen that once defended Buda's Medieval riverbank, the monument's dramatic views have made it one of Budapest's most visited attractions.
+Named for the guild of fishermen that once defended Buda's Medieval riverbank, Fisherman's Bastion's dramatic views have made it one of Budapest's most visited attractions.

 The Buda Castle complex dates back to 1265 and housed the Kings of Hungary right up until 1918.
 Budapest's largest and most famous sight cannot be missed.
 Literally!

-Named in honor of Hungary's first king, the church's outstanding beauty stands in stark contrast to the right hand of St. Stephen kept among its relics!
+Named in honor of Hungary's first king, St. Stephen's Basilica's outstanding beauty stands in stark contrast to the right hand of St. Stephen kept among its relics!

 The House of Terror is not simply a museum but a memorial to the victims of the fascist and communist regimes analyzed within its exhibits.